Behold, Eck!: Plot

-Dr. Robert Stone, an absent-minded optic engineer, is a brilliant researcher in a field that few appreciate.
-His brother, a prominent government physicist, refuses to take him seriously and has essentially shut Dr. Stone out of his life.
-Dr. Stone's attractive secretary, Ms. Elizabeth Dunn, is in love with him and has read all of his recondite scientific papers, but Stone is blind to her feelings and myopically perceives only the details of his science.
+James Stone, an absent-minded optic engineer, is brilliant but unappreciated.
+His brother, a government physicist, has shut Stone out of his life.
+Stone's secretary, Elizabeth Dunn, is in love with him and has read all of his recondite scientific papers, but Stone is oblivious to her personal feelings.

-The story begins as policemen investigate the destruction of Dr. Stone's office, the latest in a series of attacks on optometric facilities.
-After they leave, Dr. Stone realizes that his own glasses are broken and decides to try a pair of prescription lenses designed for patients who suffer from double vision, lenses made from meteoric quartz.
-Putting on the glasses, he recoils in horror as he sees a creature that appears to be made of energy.
-The creature attacks him, smashing his glasses, steals a page from Stone's notebook on which are written the names of patients who have been prescribed the lenses, and quickly vanishes.
+The story begins as policemen investigate the destruction of Stone's office, the latest in a series of attacks on optometric facilities.
+After they leave, Stone realizes that his own glasses are broken and tries a pair of prescription lenses made from meteoric quartz.
+He recoils in horror as he sees a creature that appears to be made of energy.
+The creature attacks him, smashing his glasses, steals a page from Stone's notebook on which are written the names of patients who have been prescribed the lenses, and vanishes.

-Stone ascertains that the creature must exist in only two dimensions, as when he turns sideways he becomes invisible, and is able to move through walls.
-Stone visits his physicist brother to talk over the idea, but his brother dismisses him as mad.
-Dr. Stone has his secretary order several new pairs of the meteoric eyepieces, and tries to track down the patients sought by the two-dimensional creature.
-One has been injured, another is found dead, and the third, a welder, managed to ward off the creature with his welding torch (later Stone is told by the creature that in the second dimension, fire is all-powerful because two-dimensional organisms, like dry leaves or paper, are easily set aflame).
-It is also discovered that a large building has been cut in half.
+Stone theorizes that the creature must exist in only two dimensions, as when he turns sideways he becomes invisible, and is able to move through walls.
+Stone visits his physicist brother to discuss this, but his brother dismisses him as mad.
+Stone has his secretary order several new pairs of the meteoric eyepieces.
+Of the patients sought by the two-dimensional creature, one has been injured, another is found dead, and the third, a welder, managed to ward off the creature with his welding torch (later Stone is told by the creature that in the second dimension, fire is all-powerful because two-dimensional organisms, like dry leaves or paper, are easily set aflame).
+A large building has been cut in half.
 Stone's brother and the police begin to investigate these occurrences.
-Meanwhile, in the excitement of the moment, Stone suddenly seems to notice the love-struck Ms. Dunn for the first time, remarking after putting on a different pair of glasses that something about her "looks different," as she glows with adoration towards him.
+Meanwhile, Stone notices the love-struck Dunn for the first time, remarking after putting on a different pair of glasses that something about her "looks different," as she glows with adoration towards him.